niki-mardari/G-Cacher/README.md

 ## Overview

-G-Cacher is a student engineering maker project developed for the BIP26 programme.
-It combines a portable GNSS device with a web platform for collecting, storing, and visualising location data.
+G-Cacher is a student engineering project developed during the BIP26 programme.
+The project utilizes a portable GNSS device.
+A web platform for collecting, storing, and visualising location data.

 ---

-## What G-Cacher Can Do
+## What it currently does:

+Device:
-* Read live GNSS data from multiple satellite constellations
+* Reads live GNSS data from multiple satellite constellations
-* Display position, altitude, speed, satellite count, HDOP, and signal quality
+* Displays position, altitude, speed, satellite count, HDOP, and signal quality
-* Log selected GNSS data to an SD card
+* Logs selected GNSS data to an SD card
-* Send telemetry from the ESP32-S3 device to a backend server
+* Sends telemetry to a backend server

-* Store saved locations as named assets
+Webserver (Frontend/ Backend):
-* Visualise recorded location points in a web dashboard
+* Visualises recorded location points in a web dashboard on a map
-* Support a GeoCache-style navigation game
+* A GeoCache-style navigation game
 * Display recorded latitude, longitude, and altitude points in 3D
-* Provide API documentation for testing backend endpoints
+* Saves and displays saved locations

 ---